 The Schremms II judgment annulled the EU-US Privacy Shield in 2020.
 As a result, data transfers from the EU to the US are illegal without some supplementary measures that are not easy to implement.

-This means that there are ways to transfer data from Europe to the United States, but it is so complicated that companies often circumvent the rules and do not respect them.
+This means there are ways to transfer data from Europe to the United States, but it is so complicated that companies often circumvent the rules and do not respect them.

 Nevertheless, in 2021 data transfers were a mess.
 The general perception is that most transfers to the US are not lawful simply because Standard Contract Clauses or similar transfer tools are not sufficient.

-Data flows between Europe and the US are too important for technological development, however, so politicians from both sides of the Atlantic are looking for a solution.
+Data flows between Europe and the US are too important for technological development, so politicians from both sides of the Atlantic are looking for a solution.
 The EU-US Trade and Communication Council has been also formed.

 All we know for now is that companies need clear directions and requirements that are easy to comply with.